OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-16.md

 ## Ezekiel 16:35

-“‘Therefore, you prostitute, hear the word of the Lord!
+“‘Therefore, hear the word of the Lord, you who have acted as a prostitute!

 ## Ezekiel 16:36